Serrin/assert.js-beta/README.md

 Added in v1.0.0

-Checks `a < b`, but the value types have to be same type.
+Checks `a < b` and value types have to be same type.

 ````js
 assert.lt(3, 5); // passes